Top Tips On Working From Home

 There are so many great tools out there to support you with this and allow your office culture to thrive, even if you aren’t all in one room.
 Tools like Skype or Zoom as well as Slack can help you stay connected with your co-workers.
 It’s so important to keep your community close, even while you have to be at a distance.
 Particularly if you work in a collaborative, design based role where shared energy and visual connection is vital.

 We’ve found that Google Drive is a great tool to allow several team members to share content and collaborate.
-Primal Space have been using Google Drive for years and have found it a really beneficial way to share content with clients.
+Primal Space have been using Google Drive for years.
+We have found it a really beneficial way to share content with clients.
 Along with other members of our team during all client development projects.
 As well us utilising the project management features of the tools in Google Sheets.

 3) Schedule Breaks